|Nautical Services, Inc|

 Principal Marine Surveyor

-Immediately serving the Gulf Coast region of Alabama, Mississippi, Louisiana and the Florida Panhandle.
+Immediately serving the Gulf Coast region of Alabama, Mississippi, Louisiana and the Florida Panhandle, to include regular travel to other countries and regions.

 The Most Comprehensive Survey, includes a thorough inspection and operation of all the vessel systems, including Propulsion Systems, Electrical Systems, Fuel Systems, Navigational Systems, and all other machinery and electronics.